NicolaiLolansen/socialdata2017/README.md

 an iPython notebook along with the d3.js source code has been uploaded to this repo.

-The notebook is here: https://github.com/NicolaiMogensen/socialdata2017/blob/master/Assignment2.ipynb
+The notebook is here: https://github.com/NicolaiMogensen/socialdata2017/blob/master/Assignment2.ipynb The files for the d3.js exercises are here https://github.com/NicolaiMogensen/socialdata2017/tree/master/Assignment2